disruptek/balls/README.md

 [![License](https://img.shields.io/github/license/disruptek/testes?style=flat)](#license)
 [![buy me a coffee](https://img.shields.io/badge/donate-buy%20me%20a%20coffee-orange.svg)](https://www.buymeacoffee.com/disruptek)

-A small unittest macro with some features I needed.
+A unittest macro to save the world.

-## Why
+## Why?

-Because `testament` and `testutils` are going nowhere fast.
+There's a want to centralize and reuse the logic that determines what code is deemed successful and how we go about measuring this.

 ## Goals